*Our picks come from Bovada, 5Dimes, BetOnline, MyBookie, Bet365, Pinnacle and PropBuilder, although they can be found on many other sites as well.

 What if my bookies line is different than your picks?

 We recommend still betting anything that is less than 5% worse than our line.

 For example, if our pick is ‘NBA Player X’ Under 20 Points and your bookie has a line of 19 Points, we still recommend betting it (5% of 20 points = 1 point, which matches up with the line difference).
-However anything below 19, we would not recommend betting.
+However anything below 19, we would recommend passing on.